Need a PDF?

 - Water.
 Plan for at least 1 gallon per person per day, and at least a 3-day supply.

 - Food.
 At least a 3-day supply of canned and dried foods that won’t spoil.
-Juices, soups, and high-protein shakes may be particularly helpful for older adults.
+Juices, soups, and high-protein shakes may be particularly helpful.

 - Basic supplies.
-A manual can opener, flashlight, battery-powered or hand-cranked radio, batteries, waterproof matches, knife, resealable plastic bags, tin foil, disposable cups, plates, utensils, basic cooking utensils, emergency whistle, and cell phone with chargers or solar charger.
+A manual can opener, flashlight, battery-powered or hand-cranked radio, batteries, waterproof matches, knife, resealable plastic bags, tin foil, disposable cups, plates, utensils, basic cooking utensils, emergency whistle, and cell phone with chargers, battery bank, or solar charger.

 - Maps.
 Local and regional maps in case roads are blocked and you need to take detours.

 - Change of clothing & blankets.
-A complete set of clothing per person: a long-sleeved shirt, long pants, shoes, a coat, hat, mittens, and scarf.
+A complete set of clothing per person: a long-sleeved shirt, long pants, shoes, and weather appropriate outerwear.
 Also include one blanket per person.

-- Phone numbers, contact info, and key papers.
-Numbers and addresses of friends and relatives you might need to contact, your healthcare provider, and any specialists you see.
+- Contact info and key papers.
+Have the phone numbers and addresses of friends and relatives you might need to contact, your healthcare provider, and any specialists you see.
 Also include copies of your credit and identification cards.

 - Cash.
 It’s a good idea to have at least $50 on hand; if that’s not possible, include as much as you can.